MSUSEL/msusel-ssp-manager/README.md

 ```
 docker-compose up
 ```
+The application UI can be found at localhost:3000 <br />
 Note: for now, after running docker compose once, you have to comment out the driver service in the docker-compose file, as you don't need to run it again.
 In the future we will just run it independently.
 ```
 #driver: